ChristianTremblay/BAC0/doc/source/proprietary_objects.rst

     In future version it will be able to define special device and attach some proprietary objects to them so tec['SupOnline'] would work...

-Vendor Context for Read and Write
+Vendor Context for Read and Write [DEPRECATED - MUST BE UPDATED]
 **********************************
 In `BAC0.device`, the vendor_id context will be provided to the stack automatically.
 This mean that if a device is created and there is a extended implementation of an object (JCIDeviceObject for example)